 When hinge adjustments do not resolve the problem, the door frame may be the issue.
 Using a level, check if the frame is square.
 If it is out of alignment, slightly loosening the screws that hold it in place allows for repositioning.
 Carefully adjusting the frame and then retightening the screws can restore proper function.
 In cases where the frame has warped significantly, professional repair or replacement may be necessary.

-If there are gaps around the door or difficulty latching, inspecting the weather stripping is a good place to start.
+If there are gaps around the door or if it has difficulty latching, inspecting the weather stripping is a good place to start.
 If it is worn or improperly placed, replacing it can improve the seal.
-The strike plate may also need adjustment to align with the latch.
+The strike plate—where the latch connects to the frame—may also need adjustment to align with the latch.
 By slightly loosening the screws on the strike plate and shifting it as needed, the door should latch more smoothly.
 Ensuring the lock mechanism lines up properly is also essential for security and ease of use.

 Aluminum expands in hot temperatures and contracts when it is cold, which can cause misalignment.
 If the door tends to stick during the summer, a minor hinge adjustment can provide the necessary clearance.
 Choosing a well-designed aluminum door, such as those from Master Seal, can help minimize these expansion-related problems, as they are built to account for temperature fluctuations.